MathiasMSFT/MyWiki/Logic-App/Notifications/README.md

 ```

-## Mail-Enabled Security Group

-Email: iga-notifications@mydomain.ca
+4. **Mail-Enabled Security Group and Email Account**: Create an email account and add it to your group
 <p align="center" width="100%">
     <img width="70%" src="./images/Create-Mail-EnabledSG.png">
 </p>

-## Email account

-You need to create an email account and add it in your group

-## Application Access Policy
+5. **Application Access Policy**:
 Create an Application Access Policy in Exchange Online

 - AppId: Application Id of your Mnanaged Identity